Ann Timmermans

 Timmermans, A.C.
 (Winter 2018) EdGEO Earth Science Workshops: Helping teachers help students embrace the geosciences in New Brunswick Schools, Engenuity Magazine.

 Timmermans, A.C.
-(2018) How to support the changing ideas in New Brunswick K-12 Earth Science education: combining trusted teaching approaches with tactile educational experiences through hands-on and project-based learning, Vancouver, British Columbia, presentation: RFG 2018 Conference.
+(2018) How to support the changing ideas in New Brunswick K-12 Earth Science education: combining trusted teaching approaches with tactile educational experiences through hands-on and project-based learning, Vancouver, British Columbia, oral presentation: RFG 2018 Conference.

 Timmermans, A.C.
 (2018) Visiting lost worlds: using fossil collections for education and outreach.
-An example from the Quartermain Earth Science Centre, Vancouver, British Columbia, presentation: RFG 2018 Conference.
+An example from the Quartermain Earth Science Centre, Vancouver, British Columbia, oral presentation: RFG 2018 Conference.

 Timmermans, A.C.
-(2017) What Small Earth Science Institutions can do for Education: an example from the Quartermain Earth Science Centre, Fredericton, New Brunswick, presentation: GAC MAC 2017.
+(2017) What Small Earth Science Institutions can do for Education: an example from the Quartermain Earth Science Centre, Fredericton, New Brunswick, oral presentation: GAC MAC 2017.

 Timmermans, A.C. and Sander, S.M.
 (2017) The Curation of University Geology Collections: an example from the Quartermain Earth Science Centre, presentation: AGS Colloquium 2017.

 Timmermans, A.C., Cousens, B.L. and Henry, C.D.
-(2017) Why Storytelling is Essential to Effective Communication of the Earth Science: A Tribute to Gwen Martin, presentation: AGS Colloquium 2017.
+(2017) Why Storytelling is Essential to Effective Communication of the Earth Science: A Tribute to Gwen Martin, oral presentation: AGS Colloquium 2017.

 Contributer Publication – poster (2016) "Medicine from the ground up", Mining Matters, Project Coordinator: Janice Williams